goanalog/vibe-da-ibm-cloud/readme.md

 Or simply click the **`vibe_bucket_public_url`** output in your catalog workspace.

-If you see an XML "AccessDenied" message, wait a few seconds and refresh — the public read policy may take a moment to propagate.
+If you see an XML "AccessDenied" message, wait a few seconds and refresh — the public access policy may take a moment to propagate.

 ---